 7. Tour Tlaquepaque

-Tlaquepaque, an artisan area that used to be its own town, but has been engulfed into Guadalajara as the city grew.
+Tlaquepaque is an artisan area.
+It was once a separate town, but as the city grew, Guadalajara engulfed it.
 Here, you can find handmade art, antique houses, and great food.
-This is a great place to buy souvenirs to remember your trip or to bring back to your friends.
+This is a wonderful place to buy souvenirs to remember your trip or to bring back to your friends.

 In Tlaquepaque, you will find everything from handmade pipes to expensive artwork.
 You will also find the above-mentioned El Abajeño and Casa Antigua restaurants here.